Sharing our guest bedroom mood board and plans, along with details on the furniture, rug, lighting and bedding we’ll be using in the space!

 GUEST BEDROOM SOURCES: Bed | Rug | Chandelier | Faux Fiddle Leaf Fig Tree | Striped Duvet Cover | Fig Leaf Pillows | Striped Pillows | Silk Euro Shams | Tall Mirrors | Rattan Mirror | Faux Maidenhair Fern

 Guest Bedroom Mood Board

-And here’s the mood board I put together.
+And here’s the guest bedroom mood board I put together.
 I’ll dig into more of the specifics and planned changes further down the post.
-But, my ultimately goal is to take the space from a bit farmhouse-y coastal to a more relaxed beachy coastal vibe!
+But, my ultimate goal is to take the space from a bit farmhouse-y coastal to a more relaxed beachy coastal vibe!
 I’m kind of geeking out about just how cute this mood board!

 MOOD BOARD SOURCES: Upholstered Bed | Raffia Nightstands | Pair of Ceramic Lamps | Bead Chandelier | Artwork | Striped Rug | Banded Sheets | Quilt | Windowpane Duvet Cover | Windowpane Euros | Windowpane Plaid Lumbar Pillow | X-Base Stools | Mirror | Woven Bench

 Although I’m changing quite a few main pieces out in the space, this makeover is fairly budget-friendly for me.
 I was able to partner with Serena & Lily on a few items, use store credit I had on a few others, and cash in some rewards with Pottery Barn!
 I also ordered the bed at the same time as our dresser so I’d only have to pay one shipping fee.
 Lastly, I’ll also be able to recoup a lot of my out of pocket expense when I sell some of the existing furniture.
 If you don’t try and do this (or donate) when you do a room makeover, you’re definitely leaving cash on the table.
 Especially if you’re just planning to move items to storage!